CaptainCodeman/rdx/docs/background.md

 It does sound very simple, but in reality there are usually lots of other ancilliary pieces required to combine separate reducers and to create actions consistently.
 Yes, you can use Redux without these, but only for trivial demos and tutorials to give a rather misleading portrayal of how simple it can all be - if you're using it for any real app of substance you'll almost certainly be using these extra pieces.

 Let's take this [TODO Example](https://redux.js.org/basics/example) from the Redux docs but instead of just copying the code as-is, I'm going to apply the best-practices that are also in the Redux docs, but unfortunately not applied in the examples.
-I'm also going to add Typescript, because it's increasingly common to use and useful to have strongly-typed code in a larger app:
+I'm also going to add TypeScript, because it's increasingly common to use and useful to have strongly-typed code in a larger app:

 ### Todo state branch